Prevent Back Pain with Five Steps

 The goal of this course is to reduce the incidence of lower back pain and or reduce the intensity of pain, or both.
 Though this course is intended for people with acute or chronic lower back problems it may also help athletes and weekend warriors improve performance by building a better foundation for core strength.

 This course doesn't replace the advice of your physician or medical recommendations.
 Seek medical advice before beginning this or any exercise program.

-Debra has 28 years experience as a fitness professional.
+Debra has 40 years experience as a fitness professional.
 She has a B.S. in Exercise Science and M.S. in Exercise and Sport Psychology.
+She is a Medical Exercise Specialist, and Subject Matter Expert for American Council on Exercise.
 She has been a group fitness instructor, personal trainer, director, manager, owner, and University Senior Lecturer.

 She is certified in numerous areas including yoga (200 hr RYT), Pilates (Stott), Strength & Conditioning (NSCA), Advanced Exercise Specialist (ACE) and is a Professional Speaker member of the National Speakers Association and an international presenter in the fitness industry.
 She provides continuing education for fitness professionals on core conditioning, cueing, business tactics, assessment and exercise prescription.
-She presents for IDEA, Canfitpro, the National Strength and Conditioning Association and is a regular contributor to industry publications.
+She presents for IDEA, Canfitpro, the National Strength and Conditioning Association, International Council on Active Aging and is a regular contributor to industry publications.
 Debra trains the trainers.